-Holistapet – CBD Dog Treats +Stress & Anxiety Relief, are made with all-natural ingredients and contains no gluten, dairy, or GMOs.
+Holistapet – CBD Dog Treats +Stress & Anxiety Relief, are made with all-natural ingredients and contain no gluten, dairy, or GMOs.
 These delicious treats are infused with Chamomile and L-theanine, which help promote alpha wave generation and reduce stress.
-This combination of natural herbal remedies creates a powerhouse to combat separation anxiety in dogs.
+This combination of natural herbal remedies, like CBD for dogs, creates a powerhouse to combat separation anxiety in dogs.

 Combining Separation Anxiety Solutions

 When using natural remedies to combat separation anxiety, adding behavioral modification will always give you and your dog the quickest results.
 You may find success by combining different behavioral modification therapies.
 Many dog owners find their best success comes from combining behavioral modification with a natural herbal remedy or treatment.

 If your dog has a more severe case of separation anxiety, then combining different treatments will most likely be necessary but it is best to be sure your pup first gets a clean bill of health from your family veterinarian.
 Depending on the severity, treating serious separation anxiety can become a complex process, and there are times when you may need professional help to get positive results.
 If not done just right the procedure can backfire, making the dog more stressed.
 You can employ the services of a board-certified Veterinary Behaviorist (DACVB) or a Certified Applied Animal Behaviorist (CAAB) for your dog or puppy with severe separation anxiety to get the best outcome.